Article by Djuradj Vujcic

 During his career in Yugoslavia, Stojanovic (a centre-forward) played for Jedinstvo Paracin, Morava Velika Plana and First League sides Radnicki Kragujevac and Vardar.

 Stojanovic was set to join French club Nice but there were complications with his papers upon signing.
 Instead, he went to North America and played for Serbian White Eagles FC from 1973 to 1976 when our club was a member of the National Soccer League.
-Stojanovic scored 96 goals in only two seasons including 52 goals in 1974 which to this day remains a club and league record.
+Stojanovic was member of the Serbian White Eagles side that won the double (the NSL Regular Season title and the Canadian Open Cup) under head coach Dragan “Don” Popovic in 1974.
+Stojanovic was the NSL Top Scorer in 1974 (scoring 54 goals) and 1975 (scoring 42 goals) for a whopping 96 goals in only two seasons.
+The 54 goals scored in 1974 remains a club and league record to this day.

 Stojanovic then played for the Rochester Lancers in the North American Soccer League from 1976 to 1980.
 Known for his size and strength, Stojanovic scored seventeen goals in his first season with the club.

 He played for the San Diego Sockers from 1981 to 1982.
 His most productive season was in 1981 when he scored 23 goals and was named the NASL’s North American Player of the Year.
 Stojanovic also played for the San Jose Earthquakes in 1982 which was his last season playing professionally.
 Stojanovic is 9th on the All-Time NASL Top Scorers list with 83 goals in 179 matches and 10th on the all-time points list with 211 points – ahead of legends such as George Best, Pelé and Franz Beckenbauer.